Beate Schmittmann, Dean

 The average grade of all courses in the major (those courses listed under major on the degree audit) must be 2.0 or higher.

-Courses meeting the requirement of additional majors may be counted in the general education groups.
+Courses meeting the requirements of additional majors may be counted in the general education groups.
 When choosing an additional major, students must confirm that the additional major is allowable (see list under “Double Majors”).

 The major in Interdisciplinary Studies (B.A., B.S.) is available for undergraduate students who have unique interdisciplinary educational goals.
 Such a major is designed by the faculty and the student and is approved only when the educational goals cannot be met by a reasonable combination of existing majors, minors, and electives.